QubesOS/qubes-doc/developer/general/gsod.md

 **Project**: Rewrite qrexec documentation

-**Brief explanation**: Current qrexec (qubes remote exec) documentation is hard to follow, important informations are hidden within a wall of text.
+**Brief explanation**: Current qrexec (qubes remote exec) documentation is hard to follow, important information is hidden within a wall of text.
 Some parts are split into multiple sections, for example version specific to avoid duplication, but it doesn't help reading it.
 Additionally, protocol documentation describes only few specific use cases, instead of being clear and precise protocol specification.
 Fixing this last point may require very close cooperation with developers, as the current documentation doesn't multiple corner cases (that's one of the issue with its current shape).

 **Expected results**:

-- Review existing [qrexec documentation](https://www.qubes-os.org/doc/qrexec3/) and an [issue about it](https://github.com/QubesOS/qubes-issues/issues/1392)
+- Review existing [qrexec documentation](/doc/qrexec3/) and an [issue about it](https://github.com/QubesOS/qubes-issues/issues/1392)
 - Propose updated, consolidated admin documentation (policy writing, adding services)
 - Propose consolidated protocol specification, based on the current documentation, and cooperation with developers